A-anand4866/-portfolio-Avinash-Anand/README.md

 <h2>📬 Contact</h2>

-If you want to contact me, you can reach me through below handles.
+If you want to contact me, you can reach me through below social handles.

 <div align="center">